 When we write about disability, we don’t need to be stuck in the idea that disability is something meant to be overcome.
 Disability can convey a wholeness for our characters, a completeness that doesn’t need to be rejected or conquered.
 We can write about disability as a person’s identity, something that adds a dimension to their character, a nuance to the way that they encounter their world.
 We can disrupt the Overcoming trope and suggest something more powerful, a literary mode that doesn’t assume that disability is incomplete, but rather is a part of our characters.
 Disability doesn’t need to be “defeated” because it is part of us.
 It is something that can be experienced.

 Derek Newman-Stille is the seven-time Prix Aurora Award winning creator of Speculating Canada.
-He is completing his PhD at Trent University, researching representations of disability in Canadian speculative fiction.
+They are completing their PhD at Trent University, researching representations of disability in Canadian speculative fiction.
 Derek is the editor of the upcoming anthologies: Over the Rainbow: Folk and Fairy Tales From the Margins and We Shall Be Monsters: Frankenstein Two Centuries On.
 Derek has published in fora like Quill & Quire, The Canadian Fantastic in Focus, Mosaic: A Journal for the Interdisciplinary Study of Literature, Misfit Children: An Inquiry into Childhood Belongings, The Playground of Lost Toys, and Accessing the Future.